Title

 Emeteria Villaflor’s refusal to undergo pregnancy examination challenged; Supreme Court upheld, ruling physical exams don’t violate self-incrimination rights.

-Whether compelling an accused woman to undergo a physical examination to determine pregnancy violates the constitutional guarantee that no person “shall be compelled in any criminal case to be a witness against himself.”
+The sole legal issue presented is whether compelling a woman charged with a crime to submit her person to a medical examination to determine pregnancy violates the constitutional prohibition that "no person shall be compelled in any criminal case to be a witness against himself" (the testimonial self-incrimination privilege) and parallel provisions in the then-applicable procedural statutes.

 ...continue reading